agrbin/fractal-mosaic/README.md

 problems comes to the rescue - we can choose the closest image for each of `K^2` subpictures and then compose results into a mosaic.
-In order to find closest image for one subpicture one can flatten image to a vector and then search for nearest neighbours in that vector space.
+In order to find closest image for one subpicture one can flatten image to a vector and then search for nearest neighbors in that vector space.
 This turns a mosaic problem into a `K^2` evaluations of closest neighbor queries.

 Before we square the complexity of a mosaic problem, we note how this approach